TheDaleks/ContentDK/Markdowns/2014-06-29-bitcoins-shroud-of-subtlety-and-allure.md

 * * *

-1. Right now Bitcoin Core does not follow the proper strategy to protect against selfish mining even at [very low hashing rates](http://arxiv.org/pdf/1311.0243v5.pdf), but the fix would be extremely easy to implement and would make selfish mining impossible up to 25% of the hash rate. [↩](#fnref:1 "Jump back to footnote 1 in the text")
+[^1] Right now Bitcoin Core does not follow the proper strategy to protect against selfish mining even at [very low hashing rates](http://arxiv.org/pdf/1311.0243v5.pdf), but the fix would be extremely easy to implement and would make selfish mining impossible up to 25% of the hash rate.